 The view just sketched (cf. Patzlaff & Sassmannshausen, 2012) is very much in line with other psychological theories of development, both old and modern.
 For instance, Erikson (1966) put forward a crisis-based model of identity development, while Havighurst (1972) spoke in terms of a concept of developmental tasks.
 Both models rest upon the assumption that in the course of their lives human beings have to face certain challenges, characterised by targeted outcomes of a social, biological or individual nature.
 Successfully overcoming these is the prerequisite for mastering crises in the future and developing an integrated identity.
-Recent psychological theories of development.
+Recent psychological theories of development also base themselves upon crises in the sense of adaptive struggles between the person and the environment.
 The aim is the creation of a renewed state of balance, which involves effort (cf. Filipp, 1995).
-Generally in psychological theories the changes for one phase to another are regarded - according to how well they are coped with - either as opportunities for, or risks to, development.
+Generally in psychological theories the changes from one phase to another are regarded - according to how well they are coped with - either as opportunities for, or risks to, development.
 Thus challenges offer children possibilities for growth and the development of basic strengths that enable them to approach new tasks with pride and confidence.
 For many children, however, transitions are crisis situations.
 The loss of, or changes in, established bonds must be overcome.
 Accepting new relationships can be a difficult matter.